Best Microbiology Laboratory Techniques in Pharmaceuticals

 – Always test incoming media supplies before use

-The media’s effectiveness is dependent on its fertility (ability to support growth) which in turn depends on its stability being maintained.
 The key factors affecting stability are time and temperature.
-Therefore, the storage conditions in which the media is stored (temperature and sometimes humidity) and the duration they are stored for (must be within expiry date) are critical to maintaining the media’s characteristics, including fertility.
+Therefore, the storage conditions in which the media is stored (temperature and sometimes humidity) and the duration for which it is stored (it must be within the expiry date) are critical to maintaining its characteristics, including fertility.

 Media lot number traceability is critical because:

-– It provides us with the means to trace problems in media batches and identify other batches that may be affected.
+– It gives us the means to trace problems in media batches and identify other batches that may be affected.

 – It provides the ability to trace information supporting batches of media manufactured.